 Why’s it worth watching?

-The ADCCAC is a very significant organisation.
-In 2014, the most recent year for which it has published statistics, there were 74 new.
-It’s one of those centres that plays the role that should be played by local courts.
+Though less prominent than some in the region, the ADCCAC is still a very significant body.
+In 2014, the most recent year for which it has published statistics, it handled 74 new cases.
+In many ways, it plays a role that in other countries is played by local courts.

 So a lot of small real estate stuff then?

-Yes, but it has the occasional large case too – about power projects, infrastructure, joint-venture agreements, etc.
+Yes, but also the occasional larger case about power projects, infrastructure, joint-venture agreements, etc.

-It was also fairly unclear how you actually started an arbitration – the sequence of exchanges – or what should happen if one side failed to show up.
-On top of that, the arbitrators had very little flexibility about approach – a certain number of sessions were always required to be held.
+Beyond that, it was unclear how you actually started an arbitration (the exact sequence of exchanges) or what happened if one side failed to show up.
+In other areas, though, the rules were too strict.
+Arbitrators found they had little room for flexibility when it came to other parts of the process – there always had to be a certain number of sessions before the case could conclude.
 Thankfully, all that’s a thing of the past.

 Well, the old rules weren’t merely replaced, they were “repealed”.
 So now, all new arbitrations, no matter when the clause dates from, will occur under the new rules.
 There can’t be any confusion.